LimePoint/opschain/docs/reference/properties.md

 #### Notes

-1. The repository Properties are read only within each action (as OpsChain cannot modify the underling Git repository to store any changes).
+1. The repository properties are read only within each action (as OpsChain cannot modify the underling Git repository to store any changes).
 2. Running `opschain-action -AT` from within your Git repository will cause the properties files to be validated.
 If the schema or structure of the files is invalid, explanatory exceptions will be raised.
-See the [Docker Development Environment](../docker_development_environment.md) guide for more information.
+See the [Docker development environment](../docker_development_environment.md) guide for more information.

 ### Database

 Properties stored in the database are encrypted prior to being written to disk such that they are encrypted-at-rest.
 Within each action, project properties are available via `OpsChain.project.properties`.
 Similarly environment properties are available via `OpsChain.environment.properties`.

-#### Loading Properties
+#### Loading properties

 The OpsChain CLI allows you to set properties at the project or environment level.
 The CLI can import JSON files from the `cli-files` directory within the OpsChain repository.
 First create a JSON file in the cli-files directory.
 Eg.